 £$€¥ Adults: €31.50 for a return ticket to Montenvers; Children: €26.80.
 (Jan 2017).

 Towards the centre are found the main squares and statues of grandees of Chamonix history, including H B de Saussure (who in 1760 offered a prize for the first ascent of Mont Blanc, claimed by Dr Michel Paccard and Jacques Balmat after their successful 1786 attempt).

-As you would expect in such a central mountain town, there are scores of outdoor shops, with brands including Arcteryx, Oxbow, Salomon, Helly Hanson, Ripcurl, Patagonia, the North Face, Mammut, and Columbia.
+As you would expect in such a central mountain town (see on map), there are scores of outdoor shops, with brands including Arcteryx, Oxbow, Salomon, Helly Hanson, Ripcurl, Patagonia, the North Face, Mammut, and Columbia.

 For those looking for refreshment, ChaChaCha, at the west end of the street, is a high-class wine and spirits merchant, offering €15 wine tastings.
 La Spiga d'Oro offers Italian specialities ranging from balsamic onions to fresh pasta and Parma ham.

 The street is also home to numerous restaurants and cafes, including Atmosphere (on the river, offering excellent set menus from €25), Cap Horn (a trendy joint with great traditional cooking as well as Japanese fare) and Munchie (serving French and European food with Asian twist, such as Duck teriyaki and Japanese style beef tartar).

 For clothing, why not visit 'Oh ...
 My dressing', which offers vintage fashion, Eric Bompard (cashmere), Blue-Ink (high end ladies fashion) and Lacoste and Chanel (which need no introduction).